Impact Adventure Travel

 Masai Mara

-Morning walk in the Savannah with Maasai local guides and interpreters.
-Then a short drive to the Masai Mara National Reserve for lunch.
-After an early afternoon at leisure, we proceed to the reserve for our much-anticipated date with the gem of African wilderness.
+You will go on a morning walk in the savannah with local Maasai guides and interpreters.
+Then, take a short drive to the Masai Mara National Reserve for lunch.
+After spending the early afternoon at leisure, we proceed to the reserve for our much-anticipated date with the gem of African wilderness.

 Main Destination: